ncbi/icn3d/icn3dnode/README.md

     where "0, 0, 9, 0, 1, 1" means the change of hydrogen bonds, salt bridges, contacts, halogen bonds, Pi-Cation interactions, Pi-Stacking interactions are 0, 0, 9, 0, 1, 1, respectively for the mutation N to Y at position 501.

+* <b>Output Secondary Structure in PDB or JSON</b>

+    In the command line, run the following:

+        node secondarystructure.js [filename] [pdb or ss]

+    [filename] is the name of your local PDB file, and [pdb or ss] is either "pdb" or "ss". "pdb" means to export the PDb file containing the secondary structure information. "ss" means to export the secondary structure information alone.

+* <b>Add Missing Atoms in the PDB file</b>

+    In the command line, run the following:

+        node addmissingatoms.js [filename]

+    [filename] is the name of your local PDB file.
+The command will fill the missing atoms in the PDB file, but it will not fill the missing residues.

 * <b>Show Domain and Site Information for a Protein</b>

     In the command line, run the following: